 The script guides you through the installation.

-Firstly, the script asks you about the IP addresses and the ethernet interface.
+Firstly, the script asks you about the IP addresses and which tools to detect IP.
 Confirm these settings with

 Next, it asks you about the port you want to WireGuard to listen to I recommend using a custom port (option 2).
 For this example, I use 55443

 What port do you want WireGuard server to listen to?
 1) 51820 (Recommended) 2) Custom (Advanced) 3) Random [1024-65535] Port choice [1-3]: 2 Custom port [1-65535]: 55443